-Victoria Fu, MFA, teaches New Media courses at USD about film, video and time-based art.
-She previously taught Media/New Practices in the Department of Art at American University and is a visual artist who works in moving images, photography and drawing.
-Her work has been exhibited at De Appel, Amsterdam; Zona Mexico Arte Contemporaneo, Mexico City; Gallery Loop, Seoul, Korea; Museo de la Ciudad, Quito, Ecuador; Frederieke Taylor Gallery, New York; among others.
-She has worked on curatorial and editorial projects for Éditions Centre Pompidou, Jasper Johns Catalogue Raisonné, Afterall Journal of Art, Context and Enquiry, USC Fisher Gallery, Otis College of Art+Design and the Musée d’Orsay.
+Victoria Fu, MFA, teaches courses at USD about film, video and time-based art.
+She previously taught Media/New Practices in the Department of Art at American University and was the Dean at Skowhegan School of Painting & Sculpture.
+She is a visual artist who works with moving images, photography and drawing.
+Her artwork has been exhibited in venues including the Whitney Museum of American Art, New York, NY; Museum of Contemporary Art San Diego, La Jolla, CA; De Appel, Amsterdam, Netherlands; Museo de la Ciudad, Quito, Ecuador; Seoul National University Museum, Seoul, Korea; among others.
+She has worked on editorial projects for Éditions Centre Pompidou, Jasper Johns Catalogue Raisonné, Afterall Journal of Art, Context and Enquiry, USC Fisher Gallery, Otis College of Art+Design and the Musée d’Orsay.
 She is co-founder of ARTOFFICE.org, an organization established in 2006 dedicated to artists' film and video.
-Recipient of a 2008 Art Matters Grant, she was a participant of the Whitney Independent Study Program and artist-in-residence at Skowhegan and the Atlantic Center for the Arts.
+Recipient of a 2013 Art Matters Grant, she was a participant of the Whitney Independent Study Program and artist-in-residence at Skowhegan and the Atlantic Center for the Arts.

 Professor, Visual Arts